2 Days 1 Night Moderate Max 12 People

 You don't need an international licence or advanced skills, but basic confidence on a motorbike is required.
 The mountain roads above Sapa include winding descents and some gravel sections — you should be comfortable on two wheels before you book.
 Our guides set a relaxed pace and stop frequently; this is not a speed tour.
 If you've never ridden before, we'd honestly recommend one of our trekking options instead.
 Still unsure?
 Message us on WhatsApp and we'll help you decide.

 The 1-day motorbike tour covers the main rice field roads and returns to Sapa by late afternoon.
-This 2-day version goes deeper into the Muong Hoa Valley, adds an overnight homestay with a Black H'mong family in Hau Thao, and on Day 2 reaches the Red Dao community at Giang Ta Chai waterfall — a village the 1-day route never reaches.
-You cover more terrain, encounter 3 ethnic groups instead of one, and experience the valley at dawn from inside it.
+This 2-day version goes much further: Day 1 adds Heaven Gate (the highest road in Vietnam), Love Waterfall and Silver Waterfall, plus an overnight homestay in Ta Van.
+Day 2 reaches villages the 1-day route never sees — the Red Dao at Thanh Kim, Ban Phung, and the Tay village of Ban Ho.
+You cover far more terrain, encounter four ethnic groups instead of one, and experience the valley at dawn from inside it.
 The 2-day tour is for people who want the full story, not just the highlights reel.

 Yes — everything is included.
-The $170 per person group price covers: motorbike with experienced local driver-guide for both days, helmet and safety equipment, 1-night Black H'mong family homestay in Hau Thao village, 1 breakfast (Day 2 at homestay), 2 lunches (one each day), 1 dinner (homestay Day 1 evening), village entry fees, 1 large water bottle per person, and motorbike transport back to Sapa on Day 2.
+The $170 per person group price covers: motorbike with experienced local driver-guide for both days, helmet and safety equipment, 1-night family homestay in Ta Van village, 1 breakfast (Day 2 at homestay), 2 lunches (one each day), 1 dinner (homestay Day 1 evening), village and waterfall entry fees, 1 large water bottle per person, and motorbike transport back to Sapa on Day 2.
 Not included: personal travel insurance, extra beverages, tips for your guide, and Hanoi–Sapa transport.

-Book via WhatsApp or the form on this page — we confirm within 2 hours.
+Book via WhatsApp or the form on this page — we reply within 5–10 minutes.
 We recommend booking 3–4 days in advance.
 Cancellation policy: full refund if you cancel 7+ days before departure; 25% refund for 2–6 days before; no refund within 24 hours.
 Private tour option is available — message us to discuss your group size and dates.

 Cancellation Policy